 Cheers to your change efforts in the coming year.

 Heifetz, R. & Linksy, M. (2002).
 A survival guide for leaders.
 Harvard Business Review.
-Also in HBR’s must-reads On Change.
+Also in J. P. Kotter & W. C. Kim (Eds.), HBR’s 10 Must Reads on Change Management (including featured article ?Leading Change,? by John P. Kotter).
+Harvard Business Review.

 Kegan, R. & Lahey, L. L. (2009).
 Immunity to Change: How to Overcome It and Unlock the Potential in Yourself and Your Organization (Leadership for the Common Good).
 Cambridge, MA: Harvard Business School Press.